voxel51/fiftyone/docs/source/teams/installation.rst

 .. default-role:: code

-An installation of FiftyOne Teams results in a centralized FiftyOne Teams App and database allowing your entire team to collaborate securely on the same datasets.
+FiftyOne Teams deployments come with a centralized FiftyOne Teams App and database that allows your entire team to collaborate securely on the same datasets.
 FiftyOne Teams is deployed entirely into your environment, either on-premises or in a private cloud.
 Your data never leaves your environment.

-A FiftyOne Teams installation involves a set of interoperable services hosted in your environment that connect to your authentication solution and your media, no matter where it lives.

-Importantly, FiftyOne Teams can be deployed on a wide variety of infrastructure solutions, including Kubernetes and Docker.
+FiftyOne Teams can be deployed on a wide variety of infrastructure solutions, including Kubernetes and Docker.

 .. note::

-    The specific details of the FiftyOne Teams installation, along with all necessary components, are made available to you by the Voxel51 team during the onboarding process.
+    Detailed instructions for the initial FiftyOne Teams deployment, along with all necessary components, are made available by your Voxel51 CS engineer during the onboarding process.

+    This page focuses on SDK installation for technical users that wish to interact with their team's dataests via Python.

 .. _teams-python-sdk: